 Everyone from Disney to Ticketmaster to the NBA released NFTs this past year.
-And alongside these big players, NFT collections by artists, developers, and creators of all kinds are thriving and seeing major success.
+Alongside these big players, NFT collections by artists, developers, and creators of all kinds are thriving and seeing major success.

 But for every highly successful NFT collection, there are dozens that fail to capture anyone’s attention.
 For every issue-free NFT drop, there are dozens that suffer technical difficulties, website crashes, and exploitation by bots and attackers.

-So how can you avoid releasing an NFT collection that falls flat?
+So how can you avoid launching an NFT collection that falls flat?

-How can you run a successful NFT drop?
+How can you launch a successful NFT project?

-In this article, we draw on these insights and showcase success stories from some of the biggest NFT projects to outline the key preparations you need to make and the tough questions you need to answer to pull off a successful NFT launch.
+In this article, we draw on these insights and showcase success stories from some of the biggest NFT projects to outline the key preparations you need to make and the tough questions you need to answer to start your NFT project and pull off a successful NFT launch.

-Here are the 9 steps we’ve seen successful NFT projects nail, and that you should consider prior to your NFT drop:
+Here are the 9 steps successful NFT projects nail that you should consider for your NFT launch:

 Let’s start with the assumption you already have the assets you want to turn into NFTs.
 Whether it’s images, videos, avatars, or merchandise, there’s one core question you need to answer: why should people buy your NFTs?

 To answer that, you need to ask yourself: